OUR STORY

 The Abell-Hanger Foundation has deep roots in Midland and the West Texas region.
 Midland was the site of Mr. Abell’s professional life and, together with Mrs. Abell, his personal life.
 Mr. Abell’s business success was primarily achieved as an oil and gas operator in the rural areas of West Texas.
 As a result of his involvement in this geographic region, he developed a deep sense of obligation to the people and rural communities of West Texas.
 The trustees are firmly committed to continuing the Abell’s philanthropic interests in Midland and West Texas.

-The trustees have affirmed that commitment to West Texas by targeting a preponderance of the foundation’s annual grant budget to Midland and fifty-six counties in West Texas: Andrews, Bailey, Borden, Brewster, Crane, Cochran, Coke, Cottle, Crockett, Crosby, Culberson, Dawson, Dickens, Ector, El Paso (United Way only), Fisher, Floyd, Gaines, Garza, Glasscock, Hale, Hockley, Howard, Hudspeth, Irion, Jeff Davis, Kent, Kimble, Lamb, Loving, Lubbock, Lynn, Martin, Menard, Midland, Mitchell, Motley, Nolan, Pecos, Presidio, Reagan, Reeves, Schleicher, Scurry, Sterling, Stonewall, Sutton, Taylor, Terrell, Terry, Tom Green, Upton, Val Verde, Ward, Winkler, and Yoakum.
+The trustees have affirmed that commitment to West Texas by targeting a preponderance of the foundation’s annual grant budget to Midland and twenty-six counties in West Texas.
 Here is our image representation of the West Texas counties.

 ABELL-HANGER FOUNDATION TIMELINE